wsjeon/SVGD/README.md

 ### 1D Gaussian mixture
--   The goal of this problem is to match the target density p(x) (mixture of two Gaussians) by using the particles sampled from other distributions q(x).
+-   The goal of this problem is to match the target density p(x) (mixture of two Gaussians) by moving the particles initially sampled from other distributions q(x).
-    For details, I recommend you to see the experiment in the paper.
+    For details, I recommend you to see the experiment section in the authors' paper.

 -   I got the following result: